-During the year ended December 31, 2013, Artis acquired a total of 13 properties, increasing the portfolio by approximately 1.8 million square feet of GLA.
-The aggregate purchase price of the acquisitions was \$321.1 million and US\$212.4 million, as set forth in the table below.
+During the year ended December 31, 2017, Artis acquired four properties, and the remaining 10% interest in two properties, totaling 816,014 square feet of GLA and a parkade adjacent to an owned office property.
+The aggregate purchase price of the acquisitions was US\$68.8 million (excluding the parkade, which was acquired for \$13.9 million), as set forth in the table below.
 For more information regarding Artis' properties, see the "Property Portfolio" section.